Hacking-the-Cloud/hackingthe.cloud/content/gcp/enumeration/enumerate_all_permissions.md

 ## GCPwn Introduction

 [gcpwn](https://github.com/NetSPI/gcpwn/tree/main) is a tool that will run testIamPermission on all resources identified if specified by the end user.
-This means it will cover testIamPermission test cases for organizations, projects, folders, compute instances, cloud functions, cloud storage (buckets), service accounts, etc. For orgs/projects/folders it runs a small list of permissions as the input but you can specify through flags to brute force **~9500 permissions**
+This means it will cover testIamPermission test cases for organizations, projects, folders, compute instances, cloud functions, cloud storage (buckets), service accounts, etc. For orgs/projects/folders it runs a small list of permissions as the input but you can specify through flags to brute force **~9500 permissions**.

 To install the tool, follow the installation instructions [here](https://github.com/NetSPI/gcpwn/wiki).
 Once installed, review the ["Common Use Cases"](https://github.com/NetSPI/gcpwn/wiki/4.-Common-Use-Cases-(Bruteforcing-9500-Permissions)) which covers both of the items above.

-To see a live demo, you can watch [this](https://www.youtube.com/watch?v=opvv9h3Qe0s) which covers testIamPermissions breifly
+To see a live demo, you can watch [this](https://www.youtube.com/watch?v=opvv9h3Qe0s) which covers testIamPermissions briefly.

+!!!
+Note
-Note the tool will also passively record all API permissions you were able to call regardless if testIamPermissions is used, testIamPermissions just will give you more permissions back usually.
+    The tool will also passively record all API permissions you were able to call regardless if testIamPermissions is used, testIamPermissions just will give you more permissions back usually.

 ## Enumerate Permissions on Individual Resources